Drinking and walking do go together - as long as the drink is water before, during and after your walk.

 - Drink Before You Walk: Prepare for your walk by drinking a tall glass of water (17 ounces or 500 mL) 2 hours before your walk.
 This will allow time for any extra to pass through you body before you hit the trail.

-- Caffeine: Avoid caffeinated beverages before your walk, they cause you to lose fluid, making you thirstier as well as making you take inconvenient stops along the way.
+- Limit Caffeine: Avoid caffeinated beverages before your walk.
+They cause you to lose fluid, making you thirstier as well as making you take inconvenient stops along the way.

 - Salt Before a Long Walk: Before long walks, have a bit of extra salt with your meal or snack so you will have enough sodium to stay in balance.